ItsMeSafak/covid_dashboard/README.md

 ![Project structure](assets/py2.PNG)

-The main files and fodler we should be focussing on are the [components](components), [utils](utils), [data](data) and [main.py](main.py).
-The main file is that starting point of all the code.
-It should be consisting of lots of functions that will be called of different scripts.
-These scripts will be coming from the components folder.
-This folder consists of all the components we will be using/creating.
-Say for example a plot of registered cases for every country or the amount of deaths over the past months.
-The data folder is just the data folder where we put all our csv files.
-The utils folder consists of a few 'helper' functions and variables we may need.
+The main files and folder we should be focussing on are as follows:
+- [components](components): this folder consists of the plots and graphs we will be creating.
+- [utils](utils): the utils folder consists of handy functions and variables we may need during development.
+- [data](data): the data folder consists of csv files of the datasets.
+- [main.py](main.py): the main file is the starting point of our whole application.

 ---
 ## Executing the code